-Inappropriate or illegal behaviour by Group employees, managers of Group companies and/or external third parties on behalf of or for the Group presents a legal and reputational risk.

-The Group is well aware of corruption risks considering its geographical coverage (with operations in countries where, according to Transparency International's ranking, the risk of corruption is higher, such as Brazil, Mexico, Russia, Kazakhstan, Ukraine, Serbia, Lebanon and China).
+DESCRIPTION OF RISK FACTOR POTENTIAL IMPACT AFTER RISK MITIGATION Inappropriate or illegal behaviour by Group employees, managers of Group companies > Any suspected or confirmed cases of bribery and/or influence peddling, conduct that and/or external third parties on behalf of or for the Group presents a legal and reputational does not comply with applicable laws and regulations or, more generally, any act of impropriety by the Group's employees and/or business partners would expose the risk.
+Group to prosecution and sanctions that could damage the Group's reputation, financial The Group is well aware of corruption risks considering its geographical coverage (with results and business outlook, and could result in a loss of investor and customer operations in countries where, according to Transparency International's ranking, the risk confidence, as well as employees. of corruption is higher, such as Brazil, Mexico, Russia, Kazakhstan, Ukraine, Serbia, > Any failure to comply with competition laws and regulations or any other applicable Lebanon and China). competition rules and practices may result in investigations and potential lawsuits,